kovidgoyal/calibre/manual/creating_plugins.rst

 main.py
 ^^^^^^^^^

-Here we will see the definition of a single tool that does a does a couple of simple things that demonstrate the editor API most plugins will use.
+Here we will see the definition of a single tool that will multiply all font sizes in the book by a number provided by the user.
+This tool demonstrates various important concepts that you will need in developing your own plugins, so you should read the (heavily commented) source code carefully.

 .. literalinclude:: plugin_examples/editor_demo/main.py
     :lines: 8-